Cecil Moore, W5DXP, Rev. 2.1, 03/17/18

 The ZS6BKW antenna evolved from an optimization of the G5RV antenna that, in general, sacrifices 75m operation to gain 17m and 10m operation.
 Where the G5RV is basically a four HF band antenna (80m, 40m, 20m, and 12m) the ZS6BKW is a five HF band antenna (40m, 20m, 17m, 12m, and 10m).

 The G5RV is a 102 ft dipole fed with ~30 ft of parallel line plus coax the rest of the way to the shack.
 The ZS6BKW is a 92 ft dipole fed with 40' of parallel line plus coax the rest of the way to the shack.
 Both antennas need a 1:1 choke-balun at the BALanced twinlead to UNbalanced coax junction.

 The ZS6BKW is not a perfect antenna.
-The SWR on 80m is too high and the 40 ft ladder line matching section is a little too long on 17m and a little too short on 10m putting resonance outside of the priviledges of the technician license.
-The standard ZS6BKW is mismatched on 30m and 15m and requires a major change in the length of the ladder-line to achieve system resonance on those bands.
-Here's what the standard ZS6BKW SWR's looked like before modifications.
+The SWR on 80m is too high and the 40 ft ladder line matching section is a little too long on 17m and a little too short on 10m putting resonance outside of the privileges of the technician license.
+The standard ZS6BKW is mismatched on 60m, 30m, and 15m and requires the installation of a parallel capacitor across the ladder line to achieve resonance on those bands.
+Here's what the standard ZS6BKW SWR graph looks like before modifications.

 Following are the measured impedances looking into the 1:1 choke balun for W5DXP's standard ZS6BKW on 80m.
 If we install a series capacitor to neutralize the inductive reactance, we will obtain a lower SWR.
 Here are the numbers vs frequency.